Nemo64/replicator/README.md

 The is achieved by continuously keeping your queries answered instead of preparing your data for on-the-fly answering.

-Replicator then aggregates files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.
+Replicator aggregates files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.

 That does mean we are duplicating a lot of data, but the list of advantages is long: